abradley2/elm-i18next-gen/README.md

    |--Translations/
 ```

-A file translations file such as
+A translations file like this, conforming to the [I18Next V2 specification](https://www.i18next.com/misc/json-format#i18next-json-v2):
 ```translations.json
 {
    "general greeting": "Hello there",